posit-dev/positron/extensions/positron-python/uitests/README.md

 * 100% of the code is written in `nodejs`.
 * The tests are written using [cucumberjs](https://github.com/cucumber/cucumber-js).
-* VS Code [smoke tests API](https://github.com/microsoft/vscode/tree/master/test/smoke) is used to automate VS Code.
+* Puppeteer is used to drive the VS Code UI.
 * `GitHub` repos are used to provide the files to be used for testing in a workspace folder.
+    * This needs to be replaced with local source (has been done for some, not others).
 * reports (`cucumber format`) are converted into HTML using an `npm` script [cucumber-html-reporter](https://www.npmjs.com/package/cucumber-html-reporter).
 * Test result reports are generated using `junit` format, for Azure Devops.